poompengcharoen/dtgo-e-wallet/README.md

 ## API Testing

-For easier API testing, I have provided the POSTMAN collection that can be imported directly into POSTMAN application.
-Inside the collection, you will find the request APIs ready to be used.
+For easier API testing, I have provided the POSTMAN JSON collection that can be imported directly into POSTMAN.
+Inside the collection, you will find the API requests ready to be used.
 Please find the POSTMAN JSON collection here.

 [Download](E_Wallet_API.postman_collection.json)